 - Additional “document” or “processing” fees (not charged by North Coast Financial)

-Individuals with money to invest may be able to work with a hard money lender to fund hard money loan requests from borrowers.
+Investors with money to invest may be able to work with a hard money lender to fund hard money loan requests from borrowers.
 This is known as trust deed investing.
-The investment by the individual is secured by the real estate put forth as collateral from the borrower.
+The hard money lender finds investment opportunities (loans) for the investor to fund.
+The investment is secured by the real estate put forth as collateral from the borrower.

 Can title of the property be held in an entity such as a trust, corporation or LLC for a hard money loan?

-Title may be held in an entity but an individual(s) will still need to personally guarantee the loan.
+Title may be held in an entity but in many situations an individual(s) will still need to personally guarantee the loan.

 Hard money lenders are much less concerned with a borrower’s credit and FICO scores.
 Hard money lenders instead focus on the equity in the property being purchased or refinanced.
 Credit scores alone should not prevent a borrower with bad credit from obtaining a hard money loan.

 A hard money loan may or may not have a prepayment penalty depending on the hard money lender and the specific loan scenario.
-When inquiring about a hard money loan ask the lender upfront what the prepayment penalty is if any.
+When inquiring about a hard money loan, ask the lender upfront about prepayment penalties.